top of page

 • New birds should not be thrown in with an existing flock.
 Please make sure that you introduce them slowly, so they don't get hurt.

 • Silkies are best kept in a flock with only other silkies or other bantams.
-They can get seriously injured by larger birds.
+Larger birds can seriously injure them.

 Please note that 3F Farms can not guarantee hatching eggs due to many variables that are outside our control.
 If you need help or advice, please feel free to reach out, and we can try to troubleshoot your problems.